Jeff VanderMeer: Writing

-The Southern Reach Trilogy
+The Southern Reach Series

-In 2014, Farrar, Straus and Giroux published VanderMeer's Southern Reach Trilogy, consisting of the novels Annihilation, Authority, and Acceptance.
+In 2014, Farrar, Straus and Giroux published VanderMeer's Southern Reach Series, consisting of the novels Annihilation, Authority, and Acceptance.
 The story focuses on a secret agency that manages expeditions into a location known as Area X. The area is an uninhabited and abandoned part of the United States that nature has begun to reclaim after a mysterious world-changing event.

 VanderMeer has said that the main inspiration for Area X and the series was his hike through St. Marks National Wildlife Refuge.
 The Other Side of the Mountain by Michel Bernanos is among the books VanderMeer has cited as also having had an influence.

-The trilogy was released in quick succession over an 8-month period, in what has been called an innovative "Netflix-inspired strategy."
+The original trilogy was released in quick succession over an 8-month period, in what has been called an innovative "Netflix-inspired strategy."
 The strategy helped the second and third books reach the New York Times Bestseller list, and established VanderMeer as "one of the most forward-thinking authors of the decade."

 The series ended up being highly honored, with Annihilation winning the Nebula and Shirley Jackson Awards for Best Novel.
-The entire trilogy was also named a finalist for the 2015 World Fantasy Award and the 2016 Kurd-Laßwitz-Preis.
+The entire original trilogy was also named a finalist for the 2015 World Fantasy Award and the 2016 Kurd-Laßwitz-Preis.
 Annihilation was also adapted into a film of the same name by writer-director Alex Garland.
 The film stars Natalie Portman, Gina Rodriguez, Tessa Thompson, Jennifer Jason Leigh, and Oscar Isaac.

 Later writing

 In 2017 VanderMeer released Borne, a "biotech apocalypse" novel about a scavenger named Rachel trying to survive both a city "plunged into a primordial realm of myth, fable, and fairy tale" and a five-story-tall flying bear named Mord.
 As with the Southern Reach trilogy, the novel was highly praised, with The Guardian saying, "VanderMeer’s recent work has been Ovidian in its underpinnings, exploring the radical transformation of life forms and the seams between them."
 Publishers Weekly said the novel reads "like a dispatch from a world lodged somewhere between science fiction, myth, and a video game" and that with Borne Vandermeer has essentially invented a new literary genre, "weird literature."

 Paramount Pictures has optioned the film rights to Borne.

 In August 2017 VanderMeer released the novella The Strange Bird: A Borne Story.
 The stand-alone story is set in the same world as Borne but featuring different characters.

 Dead Astronauts, a stand-alone short novel set in the Borne universe, was released on December 3, 2019.

-VanderMeer's upcoming novels include Hummingbird Salamander, which is set ten seconds into the future and deals with "bioterrorism, ecoterrorism, and climate change," and a young adult series called Jonathan Lambshead and the Golden Sphere.
-He is also working on a story called "The Three," based on the dead astronauts mentioned in Borne, along with another Southern Reach story.
+A stand-alone novel, Hummingbird Salamander, was published on April 6, 2021.